depeperwinkel

 Red long Kampot pepper

-This Kampot pepper is one of the four types of long peppers we have in the store.
+This Kampot pepper is one of the four types of long peppers that we have in the store.
 From Japan we have the Javanese long pepper from Ishigaki Jima and from Vietnam the Indian long pepper (Piper longum) from Dak Lak, and Cape long pepper (timiz) from Ethiopia.

 Smell and taste

-- germacrene D *, spicy woody
+- germacreen D *, spicy woody

-- β-caryophyllene *, sweet spicy and woody
+- β-caryophyllene*, sweet spicy and woody

 - 3-carene, citrusy

-- α- and β-pinene *, woody woody pine odor, as in cumin, pine cone, juniper berry and hemp
+- α- and β-pinene *, woody woody pine odor, as in cumin, pine(cone), juniper and hemp

-- β-myrcene *, spicy aroma, with notes of fruits (mango, grape, peach) and mint
+- β-myrcene*, spicy aroma, with notes of fruits (mango, grape, peach) and mint

-- sabinene *, responsible for the woody, camphoraceous flavor of black pepper, among others
+- sabinene*, responsible for the woody, camphor-like taste of black pepper, among other things

-- α-phellandrene *, pleasant citrus and woody pepper flavor
+- α-phellandrene*, pleasant citrus and woody pepper flavor

 Usage